HOW DO WE KEEP PROJECTS ON TRACK? IT’S THE VALUE, STUPID

-Hugo Minney recently wrote an article entitled Managing and Monitoring our Project – how do we know it is on track? which highlights the use of the earned value method to track progress against plan.
-He concludes that it is perfectly possibly to be within budget, or ahead of schedule, but of itself this says little or nothing about the true value of the initiative, or for that matter the likely return on investment (ROI).
+Hugo Minney’s article, Managing and Monitoring our Project – how do we know it is on track?, highlights the use of the earned value method to track progress against plan.
+He concludes that it is perfectly possible to be within budget, or ahead of schedule, but of itself this says little or nothing about the true value of the initiative, or for that matter the likely return on investment (ROI).

-Where the real magic happens is where delivery milestones and benefit milestones, are interlocked, for example as finish to start dependencies.
-Delay in the completion of the predecessor initiative, or task, will have a knock-on effect to the commencement of the successor benefit.
-And with many initiatives, comprising a myriad of tasks, with associated dependencies to other tasks, as well as to benefits this all becomes fiendishly complicated to manage without using a specialised tool.
+The real magic happens when delivery milestones and benefit milestones are interlocked, for example as finish to start dependencies.
+Delay in the completion of the predecessor initiative or task will have a knock-on effect for the commencement of the successor benefit.
+And with many initiatives this all becomes complicated to manage without a specialist project management tool.

-As Kik Piney points out, in his paper Benefits for Projects Adding a benefits dimension to the Earned Value Method, the Earned Benefit Method (EBM) needs to be expanded by the addition of Earned Benefit-Value.
-The extension of the EBM in this way provides a consistent means of monitoring a project’s performance during implementation based on planned benefit realization.
+As Kik Piney points out, in his paper Benefits for Projects – Adding a benefits dimension to the Earned Value Method, the Earned Benefit Method (EBM) needs to be expanded by the addition of Earned Benefit-Value.
+The extension of the EBM in this way provides a consistent means of monitoring a project’s performance based on planned benefit realisation management.

 Once initiatives (delivery) and benefits (realisation) milestones are interlinked, then the law of ‘action-reaction’ applies.

-We appreciate from the Value Equation that there are 5 ways to improve value for money (VfM) from an initiative (project), or collection of initiatives (programme) based on benefit and cost as follows:
+The Value Equation shows that there are five ways to improve value for money (VfM) from an initiative based on benefit and cost as follows:

 - Where V is VfM